 Almost every castle deserves a mention, but time and space does not afford that luxury, so here I give an overview of some of my personal favourites, and the most renowned.
-Many of our castles provide tours and accommodation, and you can order your free travel brochures by clicking on Scottish Castle Hotels and Tours
+Many of our historic castles provide tours and accommodation.

 Famous Scottish Castles

 I’ve featured some of the castles I’ve visited, and probably the most famous.